Azure/ResourceModules/modules/web/serverfarm/README.md

 ### Parameter: `reserved`

-When creating a Linux App Service Plan, the reserved field must be set to true, and when creating a Windows/app App Service Plan the reserved field must be set to false.
+Defaults to false when creating Windows/app App Service Plan.
+Required to be set to true when creating a Linux App Service Plan.
 - Required: No
 - Type: bool
 - Default: `False`